MnAnX/infrastructure/README.md

 As you add the handler to the server, it gets wrapped to a proper worker and interacts with the server.

 ### Distributed
-You can Also create workers on remote server and distribute the system:
+You can also create workers on remote server and distribute the system:

 Firstly start the server (and maybe a couple workers) on one host: